ChrisZZhong/chriszzhong.github.io/_posts/2024-01-20-Java-basic.md

 [detailed explanation](https://chriszzhong.github.io/2023/03/Java-Core/#solid-principle)

-- `Single Responsibility Principle`: A class should have only one job
+- `Single Responsibility Principle`: A class should have only one job.

 - `Open Closed Principle`: Class open for extension, closed for modification.